 If you cannot afford your medication, contact www.pparx.org for assistance.

-If you have any questions about AbbVie’s TRILIPIX.com website that have not been answered click here.
-This website and the information contained herein is intended for use by US residents only, is provided for informational purposes only and is not intended to replace a discussion with a healthcare provider.
-All decisions regarding patient care must be made with a healthcare provider and consider the unique characteristics of each patient.
+If you have any questions about AbbVie’s TRILIPIX.com website that have not been answered, click here.
+This website and the information contained herein is intended for use by US residents only, is provided for informational purposes only, and is not intended to replace a discussion with a healthcare provider.
+All decisions regarding patient care must be made with a healthcare provider and take into consideration the unique characteristics of each patient.